Notification area animations

 Yeah that's a bit of excessive generalisation in the Redmine UI: you "edit" an issue to add a comment, rather than replying or commenting directly.
 (BTW, I just upgraded our Redmine to 2.5.3.)

-#5 Updated by danij about 6 years ago
+#5 Updated by danij over 7 years ago

 separate indicator for each subsystem